minecraftforum/rules/rules/global/rules.markdown

 * Explains which rule the post breaks
 * Explains (where necessary) how the poster can rectify the issue
+* Does not make statements such as: "reported", "I've told the mods", "This will be locked now" etc.

 Then the member must report the post.
 "Mini-modding" without reporting the post is not allowed.